 Reflective thinking for continuous quality improvement shapes the programme to ensure all stakeholders are involved in the development and benefits of participation.
-Unique characteristics of Te Wana include the foundation Treaty of Waitangi/Te Tiriti o Waitangi standards and specific service delivery modules of standards which offer a customised approach to quality improvement in a range of New Zealand settings.
+Unique characteristics of Te Wana include the foundation Treaty of Waitangi/Te Tiriti o Waitangi standards and specific service delivery modules of standards which offer a customised approach to quality improvement.

 Because Te Wana is a continuous improvement programme emphasising ongoing system development, independent reviewers or assessors are joined by trained peer reviewers to ensure that the specific nature of the organisation and service is known and understood.
 This process reinforces the depth and validity of external accreditation reviews which provides assurance about safety and risk systems as well as offers development recommendations and achievement commendations rather than use a simple compliance audit model.